claranet/spryker-base/README.md

 [![build status badge](https://img.shields.io/travis/claranet/spryker-base/master.svg)](https://travis-ci.org/claranet/spryker-base/branches)

-This images serves the purpose of providing the base infrastructure of Yves and Zed.
+This image serves the purpose of providing the base infrastructure for Yves and Zed.
 Infrastructure in terms of build/init scripts and further tooling around the shop itself.
 This image does not provide a ready to use shop!
 In order to use the features implemented here, write your own `Dockerfile` - which uses this base image to inherit from - along your actual implementation of a Spryker shop.
 See directory hierarchy explained below in order to understand where to place the source code.

-**This project is in ALPHA stage and will eat your children!**
+**This project is still in BETA and will undergo possible breaking changes!**

 Thats why we are keen to get feedback from you!
 This is a work in progress effort which strives for making dockerizing a Spryker Shop as easy as possible.